-The color of fluorescence is so dramatic, so naturally evokes thoughts that the material is not natural.
+The fluorescence color is so dramatic, so naturally evokes thoughts that the material is not natural.
 For example, very common yellow calcite can turn bright red, or common grayish-white chalcedony will show up in acidic green.

 Stones which glow under UV light are natural.
 Their unique ability to glow even helped geologists open new deposits of such critical elements as tungsten and uranium in the previous century.
 Fluorescent or glowing minerals contain specific elements (activators) that help them to glow.

 Fluorescence has practical uses in mining, gemology, petrology, and mineralogy.
 The mineral scheelite, an ore of tungsten, typically has a bright blue fluorescence.

 Geologists prospecting for scheelite and other fluorescent minerals sometimes search for them at night with ultraviolet lamps.

 Before World War II, the United States had no deposits of tungsten.
 Tungsten has been imported from China.
 As soon as the War began, the country began to experience an acute shortage of this critical metal used for armor production.

 The government made a massive advertising company and asked people to “Look for tungsten.”

 Thousands of people rushed to search for scheelite in mined tunnels and quarries of non-ferrous metals.
 And very soon, a large scheelite deposit of Yellow Pine was discovered.